Stan Twitter: Other incidents

 In June 2019, Nicole Curran, the wife of Golden State Warriors owner Joe Lacob, was the target of online harassment and death threats by Beyoncé stans.
 This was the result of a video which showed her leaning past Beyoncé to speak to Jay-Z during a Warriors game.
 In an Instagram post, Beyoncé's publicist addressed the incident and stated, "I also want to speak here to the beautiful BeyHiVE.
 I know your love runs deep but that love has to be given to every human.
 It will bring no joy to the person you love so much if you spew hate in her name."

 In October 2019, the pop punk band Yellowcard were the target of social media backlash from Juice Wrld stans using the hashtag #FuckYellowcard after former members of the group sued the rapper for $15 million, claiming that his hit song "Lucid Dreams" copied the melody of their song "Holly Wood Died".
 Most of the backlash had been from the band extending "a deadline for defendants to respond to the lawsuits" into February 2020 following Juice Wrld's death in December 2019.

 In the wake of April 2020 reports of North Korean Supreme Leader Kim Jong-un having potentially died, many Twitter users were noted by media outlets as stanning his sister and speculated successor Kim Yo-jong.
 Some users were also noted to post fancams of Kim Yo-jong.
 While some users defended their post as jokes, media outlets and other users criticized the stanning of Kim, even if done in jest.

-In 2024, a Barb flew from California to Arizona with the intent to engage in a physical altercation with a teenager who stated online that they did not like Nicki Minaj and that they like Cardi B better (Cardi B is considered an enemy of Nicki Minaj by the Barbz, the two have publicly feuded in the past.)
-They had exchanged in threatening conversation online, and the teen had posted his address, threatening the other to 'come and fight him'.
-Police had to get involved as the Nicki Minaj fan showed up at the teenager's house, engaging in verbal argument and preparing to fight while recording it all and posting it on Twitter.
-Neither of the two were arrested or received any sort of legal punishment, but the two were heavily criticized by other fans online.